claytonketner/CSCI200_FactorySim/Networking-Message-Classes.md

 ### DeleteKitMsg
     networking message indicating to delete a Kit
 * Member Data (all public):
-     * name - name of kit to delete
+     * number - kit number of kit to delete

 ***